vult-dsp/vult/content/tutorials/generate-c.md

 Once we have some Vult code written it's time to generate some C/C++ code and run it on a target.

-If you have followed the installation steps show in https://github.com/modlfo/vult you will have an executable called `vultc` (most probably `vultc.native` or `vultc.byte`).
+If you have followed the installation steps show in https://github.com/modlfo/vult you will have an executable called `vultc` (if you compiled it by yourself it will be `vultc.native` or `vultc.byte`).
 This is a simple command line application that we will use to generate the code.

 Here is the full code of the oversampled lowpass filter which we are gonna save in a file called `filter.vult`.